1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic C.md

   - Niche Partitioning, a spatial, morphological or temporal partitioning of a similar resource.
  #### Type of _____
   - Predation a consumer kills and eats another organism
-	  - Top down influnce on lower trophic levels
+	  - Top down influence on lower trophic levels
   - Herborvy: Consumer eats plant matter
   - Parasitism: symbiotic relationship were the parasite benefit to the host detriment
 - #### Keystone Species:
 -  - Is a species which has a disproportionate effect on the structure of an ecological community
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjQ2NjQwMjAsNDE5NTM2MjM5LC0xOD
+eyJoaXN0b3J5IjpbLTE1OTAyNzEwNTUsNDE5NTM2MjM5LC0xOD
 c2NDA5NjgwLC0yMDk3MjM2NTk1LDMyNTMxNzE5MSwtMTQ4MTAz
 MTQ1LC0zOTM0NjA4OTEsMjAzMTQ0OTkxNiwtMTYyMDAzMDcxNC
 wxODYyMDI2MTA5LDE0MTMzNjAyODgsMTA5MDUxMjUyNCwtMjA4